Haestingas

-The Haestingas, or Heastingas or Hæstingas, were one of the tribes of Anglo-Saxon Britain.
+The Haestingas, Heastingas or Hæstingas were one of the tribes of Anglo-Saxon Britain.
 Not very much is known about them.
-They settled in what became East Sussex sometime before the end of the 8th century.
+They settled in what became East Sussex and its principal town of Hastings, which bears their name, sometime before the end of the 8th century.
 A 12th-century source suggested that they were conquered by Offa of Mercia, in 771.
 They were also recorded in the Anglo-Saxon Chronicle (ASC) as being an autonomous grouping as late as the 11th century.